 Buy A Book!

-You’ve Got To Fight For What You Want is a feature about Belle And Sebastian‘s close – if more swashbuckling – contemporary The Flashing Blade; you can find it here.
+You’ve Got To Fight For What You Want is a feature about Belle And Sebastian‘s close – if slightly more swashbuckling – contemporary The Flashing Blade; you can find it here.

 Cold War-era dubbed imported serial The Secret Of Steel City is featured in the edition of Looks Unfamiliar with Andy Lewis, which you can find here.
 There’s also a look at the similarly grim Eastern Bloc-themed The Legend Of Tim Tyler in the edition of Looks Unfamiliar with Martin Ruddock, which you can find here.